-The following are patient testimonials of our cancer patients that have participated in a clinical trial at the Scottsdale Healthcare Research Institute.
+The following are patient testimonials from cancer patients that have participated in a clinical trial at the Virginia G. Piper Cancer Center.

 Gordon Hunt, 68, a retired life-insurance salesman from Phoenix began noticing discomfort in his neck several years ago.
 After seeing a series of specialists, a calcitonin test finally confirmed that he had an advanced case of metastatic medullary thyroid cancer (MTC), a rare endocrine gland cancer affecting the thyroid and lymph nodes in the neck and upper chest.